 You can sign up without a mobile phone number, but you will need to check in periodically with staff to find out when your turn is approaching.

-The artist intended for these artworks to be experienced by a very small number of people at a time.
-As a result, the capacity for these artworks is extremely limited.
-There is not enough time for everyone who visits the museum each day to experience these artworks.
-If you are unable to view the Infinity Mirror Rooms during your visit, we encourage you to come back again.
+The artist intended for this artwork to be experienced by a very small number of people at a time.
+As a result, the capacity for this artwork is extremely limited.
+There is not enough time for everyone who visits the museum each day to experience The Souls of Millions of Light Years Away.
+If you are unable to view this work during your visit, we encourage you to come back again.